mikeratcliffe97/mikeratcliffe97.github.io/_posts/2020-07-14-BackinMyDay.md

 # Evaluation

 I am pleased with the level of detail of the research that went into this project and feel it is authentic and accurate.
-Progress of the project was slow initially over Christmas, which help up development later on as parts of the team were held back as they waited for photos and interviews, but some of this was unpreventable as we were waiting on the availability of other people.
-After lockdown began, we had to narrow the scope of the project drastically (hard to present a VR experience to a client in person during these unprecedented times...) but the experience is finished to a good, polished standard despite the circumstances - and it definitely met our client brief.
+Progress of the project was slow initially over Christmas, which held up development later on as parts of the team were held back as they waited for photos and interviews; however much of this was unpreventable as we were waiting on the availability of other people.
+After lockdown began, we had to narrow the scope of the project drastically (hard to present a VR experience to a client in person during these unprecedented times...) but the experience is finished to a good, polished standard despite the circumstances - and it definitely met our client brief.<br> As this was one of the longest projects I've taken part in throughout uni, I learned a lot about the importance of project management and maintaining work logs throughout the duration of the project cycle.
+<br> I really enjoyed visiting venues for research and interviewing people for the project, however I also gained valuable experience by working remotely with a small team during lockdown.
+Only one team member had access to a VR headset after March so testing new features was a challenge!
+<br> Overall I think this project was a success and I'd like the chance to work with VR again.

 ### Screenshots